 How to assemble the same way each time?

-Now, to assemble the flute the same every time?
+Now, is it possible to assemble the flute the same every time?
 With some practice, you’ll get really good at it.

 I use a couple of little dots of fingernail polish to help my rookies get the same alignment every time.
 By placing one dot on the head piece and another on the top “brink” of the body is a great way to notice the same spot every time.